ryanormond/RGBcontroller/README.md

 # RGBcontroller
-RGB LED controller written for a video production studio at the University of Sussex
+RGB LED controller written for a video production studio at the University of Sussex.
+This is a partial showcase of the project (hence the lack of commits) as the main version is on a private repo for confidentiality.
+This public repo is to show the main aspects of the project.

 ## Project Overview